Seven Steps for Successful Life Transitions©

 On this step, actively choose to move beyond the pain.
 Make the decision to accept that the experience happened.
 You can, however, release your concepts as to why it happened and how it might affect your life in the future.
 Forgiveness takes time because you are working through all the emotions from the four previous steps.

 As you attempt to forgive, you may realize your ego is hanging onto bitterness.
 Remember that righteous anger drains your energy so you have no fuel to ignite new life possibilities.
-Relinquish your feelings of resistance, resentment, and revenge!
+Relinquish your feelings of resentment, resistance and revenge!
 Forgiveness transforms negativity and bridges the distance between yourself and others.
 Most importantly, forgiveness is the only way to erase past karma and to stop future karma from occurring.

 In addition to forgiving the person in meditation, you might ask for the person’s forgiveness as well.
 It could be necessary to forgive yourself for your part in creating the circumstances.